abiodunjames/IamTheCode-Hackathon/readme.md

 WBlower or Whistle Blower App is one of the concepts we came up with during the course of the hackathon [The WBlower App](https://vuefy.com)

-##The Idea
+## The Idea

- We believe human trafficking is not a one man thing and since they are  there are often  bystanders around the scene, we came up with Wblower: a simple mobile/web app that can be used to track and arrest traffickers around the world.
+We believe human trafficking is not a one man thing and since there are often  bystanders at the scene, we came up with Wblower app : a simple mobile/web app that can be used to track and arrest traffickers around the world.

 With a robust reward system for people who report this act, onlookers can use their smartphones to take pictures of such scenes, upload either through the  Wblower  web app or mobile app.
-The geo-coordinates are  sent to the backend  along with the pictures which can be used to trace and finally nab the suspects.
+The geo-location coordinates are  sent to the backend  along with the pictures which can be used to trace and finally nab the suspects.

-Uploaded pictures can be processed using image processing technologies, compared with known pictures of places from booking.com API.
+Uploaded pictures can be processed using image processing technologies and then compared with known pictures of places from booking.com API.

-##Screenshots
+## Screenshots

 ![image](https://user-images.githubusercontent.com/14722744/32992244-aaa308f0-cd48-11e7-961f-18ac67e55bc4.png)
 ![image](https://user-images.githubusercontent.com/14722744/32992325-912ffd82-cd49-11e7-9770-7467adafe544.png)
 ![image](https://user-images.githubusercontent.com/14722744/32992423-d92bd16e-cd4a-11e7-9da6-ad4ed6c881e2.png)
 ![image](https://user-images.githubusercontent.com/14722744/32992427-e29e00be-cd4a-11e7-867b-ac8d8c81949c.png)

-##Live Demo
+### Live Demo
 1. ![WBlower admin](https://vuefy.com/admin)
 2. ![WBlower](https://vuefy.com)

-#IamTheCode-Hackathon